kld3v/qrla-platform/README.md

 # Pages

+Everything that has the potential to be rendered by inertia goes in Pages.

+Files in pages will reach out into the Components directory via @Components to pull code snippets in to build the file.

 The page structure is as follows:

 In the pages directory, create a new directory for each page.
 For each page, create a main vue component and a sibling partials directory.
 In the partials directory, put all sub components for the